-To make quick response to the revision of laws and regulations, the Group collects the latest legal and regulatory information, and the Yamaha Corporation Environmental Division summarizes, checks and disseminates the information throughout each business sites to ensure the consistent compliance as a whole Group.
-Furthermore, the management division and production division of each business site have established working groups to reducing risk and determine responses.
-These efforts enabled us to achieve compliance with revisions to the Water Pollution Prevention Act, which introduced standards concerning things such as facility structures in 2013, two years before the law went into effect.
+In addition, we are developing our system to make quick response to the revision of laws and regulations.
+The Group collects the latest legal and regulatory information, and the Yamaha Corporation Environmental Division summarizes, checks, and disseminates the information throughout each business site to ensure consistent compliance as a whole Group.
+Furthermore, the Group has established working groups made up of the management division and production division of each business site to reduce risk and determine responses.
 The Yamaha Group is carrying out initiatives in both Japan and overseas.
 For example, in China, where environmental laws have been amended frequently in recent years, the Yamaha Group works closely with Group companies in China to strengthen compliance systems.

 The Yamaha Group conducts internal environmental audits according to the ISO14001 integrated management system.
 We also conduct Group-wide environmental audits to prevent environmental accidents or violations of law.
 These activities serve to reduce our environmental risk as a corporate group.